This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Reduce the heat beneath the skillet to medium and add the garlic, bell pepper, onion, and zucchini.
+- Reduce the heat to medium.
+Add the garlic, bell peppers, onions, and zucchini.
 Sauté, stirring, until the veggies begin to soften, about 2 minutes.
-Add the black beans and stir to combine then spread the veggie mixture into a single layer.
+Add the black beans and stir to combine, then spread the mixture into a single layer.

-• Nestle the chicken back into the skillet then pour the enchilada sauce over the chicken and veggies.
-Top each chicken breast with ¼ cup of cheese.
-Top with jalapeño slices, if using.
+- Nestle the chicken back into the skillet.
+Pour the enchilada sauce over the chicken and veggies.
+Top each chicken breast with 1/4 cup of cheese.
+Top with sliced jalapeño peppers, if using.

-• Place into the oven and bake, uncovered, until the chicken is cooked through and cheese is melted and bubbly, about 10 minutes.
+- Transfer to the oven and bake, uncovered, until the chicken is cooked through and the cheese is melted and bubbly, about 10 minutes.

 Nutrition information is automatically calculated, so should only be used as an approximation.